 Familiarize yourself with this personal loan language.

 Shop around and don't cut corners.
 Don't over look peer-to-peer lending.
-We've listed the peer-to-peer lender, Lending Club below.
-Whatever you do, be very wary of taking out a payday loan for a cash advance, which can cost a fortune in interest payments.
+Companies like Lending Club provide loan services with much better terms than payday loans or cash advances.
+Whatever you do, be very wary of these, which can cost a fortune in interest payments.

 While you're shopping, inquire from the lender whether an application will result in a "hard pull" on your credit report, and count against you.